|Pilot 1st Lt. Jefferson

 J. DeBlanc one of eight Wildcats on a mission to escort twelve SBD Dauntless dive bombers on a mission to dive bomb Japanese transports bound for Vila on Kolombangara Island including Toa Maru 2.

 The formation was led by Lt James Secrest, F4F "impatient Virgin 03520 piloted by 1st Lt

 Jefferson DeBlanc plus Wildcats piloted by Lt.
 Lynch, Lt.
 Maas, Lt Hughes and SSgt James

 Feliton.
 After take off, two Wildcats aborted the mission due to mechanical problems

 while the rest of the planes continued on the mission.
 The ships were 250 miles away, meaning fuel would permit only 15 minutes

 over the target are for the F4F Wildcats.

-Over the transports, Japanese F1M2 Pete floatplanes were escorting the ships with Ki-43 Oscars from the 11th Sentai, 3rd Chutai (misidentified as Zeros).
+Maru 2 the Wildcats encountered enemy aircraft and engaged in a dog fight.
+Japanese F1M2 Pete floatplanes were escorting the ships along with Ki-43 Oscars from the 11th Sentai, 3rd Chutai (misidentified as Zeros).
 De Blanc claimed two F1M2 Peted and three Zeros [Oscars] shot down.
 Low on fuel and he was attacked by Ki-43 Oscar piloted by Sgt Takeo Takahashi set on fire and forced to bail out over Vella Gulf.
 Also lost was F4F Wildcat 11983 piloted by Feliton (survived).